 Even if your accident’s cause is clear, the insurer may still deny or undervalue your claim.
 By conducting an investigation, we can refute any allegations that you caused the accident or only suffered minor injuries.

 This evidence will then allow us to apply the following four elements of negligence to establish the at-fault party:

 - Duty of care: All road users must avoid causing injuries to others on the road.
 Drivers should follow the traffic laws and keep their attention while driving.

 - Breach of duty: The other party, whether due to their careless or reckless actions, breached their duty of care.
 A violation of the duty of care is negligence.
 Let’s say that another driver was having an argument with a passenger in their truck and did not notice your motorcycle because he was distracted.
 Failure to focus on the road is negligence.

 - Causation: This breach led to the motorcycle accident and your injuries.
 Most careless conduct does not cause accidents or injuries, thankfully, but when someone’s negligence hurts someone else, the facts meet the causation factor requirement.

 - Damages: You have financial losses related to the collision.
 Physical injuries satisfy this requirement.

-When we have the evidence to establish all four of these elements of liability, we can seek a recovery of monetary damages from the at-fault party.
+When we have the evidence to establish all four of these elements of liability, we can seek recovery of damages from the at-fault party.

-Our Law Firm Will Handle All Negotiations and Communications with the Liable Insurer
+Our Motorcycle Accident Lawyers Will Handle All Negotiations and Communications with the Liable Insurer

 As mentioned, it’s common for insurance companies to deny or undervalue claims.
 To jeopardize your case, the liable insurer might call and ask you to give a recorded statement.